 It’s important to remember everyone feels and handles pain in different ways.
 These differences can stem from such things as your upbringing or life experiences, your personality type, your available support group (family, friends, community, etc), and even your level of spirituality.

-For this reason, when you’re talking to your doctor, it’s best to try and describe the pain you’re experiencing in terms of location (both temples, right hip, lower abdomen, etc), type (dull ache, stabbing, burning, throbbing, etc) and intensity (mild, extremely uncomfortable, unbearable, etc).
+For this reason, when you’re talking to your doctor, it’s best to try and describe the pain you’re experiencing in terms of location (both temples, right hip, lower abdomen, etc), type (dull ache, stabbing, burning, throbbing, etc), intensity (mild, extremely uncomfortable, unbearable, etc), and frequency (every morning, once or twice a week, etc), and duration (several hours, a few minutes, all day, etc)

 There have been attempts to standardize the intensity of people’s pain with the use of one or more pain scales developed specifically for this purpose.